-- Know the syllabus.
-Many questions in recent HSC papers requires you to draw on knowledge from separate parts of the syllabus.
+Know the syllabus.
+Many questions in HSC papers require you to draw on knowledge from separate parts of the syllabus.
 If you know the syllabus well, you’ll be able to quickly identify what topics or areas the question falls under.

-- Practice makes perfect.
-You should be completing your homework regularly, and doing as many past papers as possible in the lead-up to the exam.
+Practice makes perfect.
+You should be completing your homework regularly, and doing as many relevant questions from past papers as possible in the lead-up to the exam.
 Comparing your answer to the sample answer and studying the marking criteria will highlight the things you are missing.
-Doing past papers will also familiarise you with common exam questions (the same questions often come up with only slight alterations).
+Completing questions from past papers will also familiarise you with common exam questions (similar questions often come up with only slight alterations).

-- Make your diagrams neat and tidy.
-Draw diagrams in pencil and label them exhaustively.
+Make your graphs and diagrams neat and tidy.
+Draw graphs and diagrams in pencil and label them exhaustively.
 Ensure you plot points on graphs neatly and accurately, and take care to draw a neat line of best fit.